Formulae Cheat Sheet to Prepare for Machine Learning Specialty

 - Let’s consider few documents:

-: Sudo Code blogs are a very good resource to prepare for machine learning specialty exam.
+Document 1 - d1: Sudo Code blogs are a very good resource to prepare for machine learning specialty exam.
+The learning experience is very good.
+Machine learning specialty preparation is made easyDocument 2 - d2: Sudo Code blogs are a very good resource to prepare for machine learning specialty exam.
 The blogs are very informative and to the point.
-The blogs take a new approachDocument 3 - d3
+The blogs take a new approachDocument 3 - d3: Sudo Code blogs are very helpful for MLS-C01 exam

 - The question we ask is: How significant is the term

-in all documents - The answer is to calculate TF-IDF
+learningin all documents - The answer is to calculate TF-IDF

 Sample Question and Solution